dherath/dherath.github.io/_posts/2017-12-15-Proving-Correctness-of-Algorithms.md

 keywords: "Proving, proof, correctness, algorithms, linear search, insertion sort, loop invariants"
 ---
 ![queen-of-hearts](https://i.pinimg.com/736x/2d/3f/e5/2d3fe59c74315f74a05b371f67486701.jpg){: height="400px"}
 Hello Everyone !!
-Hope everything is great, the fall break is around the corner so I'll be getting couple of days off from homework, so I thought of writing something interesting I learned in the Algorithms course I'm taking this semester.
+Hope everything is great, the new year is around the corner so I'll be getting couple of days off from work and university, so I thought of writing something interesting I learned in the Algorithms course I took the previous semester.
 Imagine you have a deck of cards(**which could be incomplete**) in your hand all shuffled together, and someone asks you to find the `Queen of hearts` in it.
 So how would you go about it...
 There are two scenarios,

 1. The **Queen of Hearts** is in the card deck
 2. The **Queen of Hearts** is not in the deck